ilmax/site/content/posts/github-actions-azure-vnet-integration/index.md

 To be able to resolve the hostname to the private IP of the NIC created by the Private Endpoints, we need to make sure that the private DNS Zone is linked to all the VNETs that have to connect to the PaaS service.

 {{<alert>}}
-Bear in mind that network peering is not transitive, so if you need to traverse several networks, you need to configure an NVA that knows how to route traffic
+Bear in mind that network peering is not transitive, so if you need to traverse several networks, you need to configure an network virtual appliance (NVA) that knows how to route traffic
 {{</alert>}}

-All three components briefly described above are used to configure private access to PaaS services and GitHub-hosted runners can take advantage of this infrastructure, let's see how here below.
+All three components briefly described above are used to configure private access to PaaS services and GitHub-hosted runners can take advantage of this infrastructure.
+Let's see how below.

 ## Configuration

-To get this configured we need to configure the networking in Azure, create the hosted network configuration in GitHub, create runner groups and runners in GitHub and, last step, we can change the workflow's `runs-on` to specify the new runner name, let see how to do this in detail
+To get this configured we need to configure the networking in Azure, create the hosted network configuration in GitHub, create runner groups and runners in GitHub and, last step, we can change the workflow's `runs-on` to specify the new runner name, let see how to do this in detail.

 ### Azure configuration